SingleID/web-plugin/README.md

 billing_key

 :	You are free to ask the set "1" with or without this field filled.
-	In order to ask for the other set you MUST type in this field the billing_key.
+	In order to ask any other set you MUST type in this field the billing_key.
 	You can obtain a billing key on the website www.singleid.com

-The billing key is a secret value and had to keep hidden
+The billing key is a secret value and had to keep hidden from browsers

 admin contact
 : 	Is an optional field.
 If isset we will sent to this email address an alert if something goes wrong between the plugin and our server.